Skip to Main Content

 Main Street's Wok Format, in Context

 That format has its own logic.
-In cities across the United States, the neighborhood Chinese-American restaurant occupies a structural niche that more celebrated venues do not.
+In cities across the United States, the neighborhood Chinese restaurant occupies a structural niche that more elaborate venues do not.
 It is not competing with Alinea in Chicago or operating in the same register as Atomix in New York City.
 It is not even aiming at the same diner who books Le Bernardin in New York City or makes a pilgrimage to The French Laundry in Napa.
 The neighborhood wok restaurant exists in a different economy of expectation, one built around speed, familiarity, and proximity to where people actually live.

 How the Menu Format Signals Intent